The Daily Orange: Full independence

 In December 1991, editor-in-chief Jodi Lamagna and her staff decided to refuse any further funding from SGA.
 In the process, The D.O. became one of the few completely independent student newspapers in the country.
 Since then, The D.O. has operated with complete financial independence from the university, raising funds necessary for publishing a daily paper through advertising revenue and fundraising.
 Though it still maintains a business relationship with the university, in regards to its status as a student group and its housing agreement, its relationship with administrators has no bearing on its editorial content.

 In 1999, the D.O. editors and then SU Chancellor Kenneth Shaw signed an agreement giving The D.O. rights to deliver papers on campus, the ability to lease 744 Ostrom Ave from the university as an office building, and access to all university buildings and administrators necessary for reporting purposes.

 In 2005, The D.O. underwent a layout redesign to give paper renewed sense of ‘identity’.
 This revamp included new logo partially designed by Jim Parkinson.

-In 2019, the paper moved its office from 774 Ostrom Ave to 230 Euclid Ave due to SU construction plans.
+In 2008, the D.O. dropped to the Friday print edition due to declining advertising sales.
+The Tuesday print edition was dropped starting in fall 2018 to focus on digital content.
+The Wednesday print edition was dropped in Fall 2020 due to the COVID-19 pandemic.
+As of 2023, the D.O. prints only on Thursday mornings.

+In 2020, the D.O. launched a membership program for readers.

+The Special Collections Research Center of the Syracuse University libraries has an archived collection of the published papers.

 CIA lawsuit

-In the early 1980s, The Daily Orange was a plaintiff in a lawsuit against the CIA.
+In the early 1980s, The Daily Orange was a plaintiff in a lawsuit against the Central Intelligence Agency (CIA).
 The D.O. had sued the CIA to obtain documents relating to alleged CIA activity on campus during the late 1960s and early 1970s.
 Syracuse lost the case when district judge Howard G. Munson ruled that the issues were exempt from disclosure.

+Facilities

+The newspaper set up operations in a red barn located at 806 Croton Ave on corner of Irving Ave, and moved to a building (922 Irving Avenue) owned by the Orange Publishing company in 1907.

+Beginning in 1934 the paper took up residence at Yates Castle when the journalism department was moved there.
+It was housed there until 1948, when some of the staff moved to pre-fab containers behind Yates Castle.
+This arrangement came to an end when the castle was demolished in 1953.

+The D.O. moved to the George Clinton House on 1101 E. Adams street in 1967.

+In 1999, the D.O. signed an agreement with then SU Chancellor Kenneth Shaw to lease 744 Ostrom Ave from the university as an office building, which it had been occupying since 1983.

+In 2019, the paper moved its office from 774 Ostrom Ave to 230 Euclid Ave due to construction plans as well as long term updates in Syracuse University's master plan.